iamgauravbhujang/project/README.md

-# Rock, Paper and Scissor
+# Rock, Paper and Scissor Game

 -> It's based on the real world Rock, Paper and Scissor -> Using the tkinter library created this game.
 When click one of the button which title as Rock, Paper and Scissor